Awards and decorations of the Civil Air Patrol: Benjamin O. Davis, Jr. Award

 The Benjamin O. Davis, Jr. Award is presented to senior members who successfully complete the second level of professional development.
 It is named for Benjamin O. Davis, an aviation pioneer and commander of the Tuskegee Airmen during World War II.
-Members must complete the technical training required for the Leadership Award and must also attend Squadron Leadership School.
-This course is designed "to enhance a senior member’s performance at the squadron level and to increase understanding of the basic function of a squadron and how to improve squadron operations."
+Members must complete the technical training required for the Leadership Award.
 There is no ribbon associated with this award and members receive a certificate.
 The Davis Award is a prerequisite for consideration for duty performance promotion to the grade of first lieutenant in CAP.

 Leadership Award

 The Leadership Award is presented to senior CAP members who complete training to earn a technician rating in one of 26 specialty tracks.
 If members obtain a senior rating in a specialty track, they are authorized to wear a bronze star on the Leadership Award ribbon.
 A silver star is awarded for a higher master rating.
 This award does not come with a full-sized medal.
 It consists of a ribbon and a certificate.
 A miniature medal is available for members to wear on their mess dress uniforms.
-Unlike the three more senior professional development awards in the Civil Air Patrol senior program, this award is not named after an aviation pioneer or notable person associated with the CAP.
+Unlike the three more senior professional development awards in the Civil Air Patrol senior program, this award is not named after an aviation pioneer or notable person associated with CAP.

 Membership Award

-The most basic professional development award in the CAP program is the Membership Award.
-This is presented to any senior member that successfully completes the level I Orientation Course.
-Completion of this course, and the qualification for the Membership Awards, is a prerequisite for participation in most areas of the Civil Air Patrol mission and for duty performance promotion to second lieutenant in the CAP.
+The most basic professional development award in CAP program is the Membership Award.
+This is presented to any senior member who successfully completes the level I Orientation Course.
+Completion of this course, and the qualification for the Membership Awards, is a prerequisite for participation in most areas of the Civil Air Patrol mission and for duty performance promotion to second lieutenant in CAP.
 There are four modules required for completion of this level.
 They are a basic foundations course, a cadet protection program training, operations security awareness training, and equal opportunity training.
 The intent of this level I training "is to provide new members the information they need to begin their service in CAP successfully."
 This award does not come with a full-sized medal.
 It consists of a ribbon and a certificate.
 A miniature medal is available for members to wear on their mess dress uniforms.
-The Membership Award is a prerequisite for consideration for duty performance promotion to the grade of second lieutenant in CAP.
+The Membership Award is a prerequisite for consideration for duty performance promotion to the grade of second lieutenant after completion of Level 2, Part one of Senior Member training in CAP.